Starnop/md/Welcome file.md

 ## Troubleshooting

 - Because `kubeadm` still assumes docker as the only container runtime which can be used with kubernetes.
 When you use `kubeadm` to initialize the master node or join the minion node to the cluster, you may encounter the following error message:`[ERROR SystemVerification]: failed to get docker info: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`.
-Use the flag `--skip-preflight-checks` to skip the check, like `kubeadm init --skip-preflight-checks`.
+Use the flag `--skip-preflight-checks` to skip the check, like `kubeadm init --ignore-preflight-errors=all`.

 - Kubernetes 1.10.0 has been released recently and you may install it by default.However, for the NOTE metioned above, Kubernetes 1.9.X is recommanded for current Pouch.